HMS Sir Galahad: Loss

 Less than a year after purchase by Milford Fisheries Ltd, the Robert Limbrick was lost at sea with the loss of all 12 of her crew.
 She had sailed from Milford on 2 February 1957 under skipper William Burgoyne to fish for hake off Scotland.
-On Tuesday 5 February reports were received by Oban radio that the ship was aground off Quinish Point, Mull (56°38′00″N 6°13′42″W) and that the crew had abandoned ship.
+On 5 February reports were received by Oban radio that the ship was aground off Quinish Point, Mull (56°38′00″N 6°13′42″W) and that the crew had abandoned ship.
 Despite a search by other vessels in the area and the lifeboat from Mallaig, no survivors were found and only two bodies were recovered at the time.
 The bodies of the rest of the crew were washed ashore over the next weeks.

 The ship's total loss was reported by the Salvage Association's surveyor on 7 February 1957 who reported: